DNS: How to add an SPF-record

 ? for a NEUTRAL result.
 Senders whose validity cannot be determined and that have to be accepted.
 The email will therefore be delivered.

-a : The A-/AAAA record of the sending or explicitly specified domain.
+a The A-/AAAA record of the queried or explicitly specified domain.

-mx : The MX record of the sending or explicitly specified domain.
+mx The MX record of the queried or explicitly specified domain.

-ptr : The PTR record of the sending or explicitly specified domain.
+ptr The PTR record of the queried or explicitly specified domain.

-As far as an argument for a mechanism should be handed over, is must be divided by a colon character.
+As far as an argument for a mechanism should be handed over, it must be divided by a colon character.

 Example: